 If you’ve settled on the decision to explore the open road with the freedom granted by travelling by campervan there are so many options available to you.

-Holidaying by motorhome or campervan can be a liberating experience.
+Holidaying by campervan vs motorhome, they both can be liberating experiences.

 You gain so much control over your travels, from stopping wherever you choose and selecting a layout that meets your needs to tailoring your adventures with the flexibility that flight schedules and hotel bookings can rarely offer.